This post was last updated on September 26th, 2022 at 04:33 pm.

 Church Financial Software Data Isolation

 Because the data is in two separate systems it is much harder to analyze it or report on it.
-Maybe the church wants to look at the attendance of their members versus their contributions.
-The contributions are in one system and the attendance is in another.
+Maybe the church wants to look at the attendance of their members versus their donations.
+The donations are in one system and the attendance is in another.
 Without having some kind of custom integration (show me the money $$$), these two systems can’t provide the data analysis.

 Church software data isolation example